-In an emergency, immediately contact Vanderbilt’s Incident Response for Travel at +1 615-322-2745.
-They will connect you with your program contact and provide support for health and safety issues.
+In the event of any type of emergency, immediately contact Vanderbilt’s Incident Response for Travel at +1 615-322-2745.

 Thorough preparation and planning are essential for a safe and meaningful global health experience.
 Reviewing travel basics, planning ahead for safety, and anticipating extraordinary events in advance will promote a safer, smoother, and more enjoyable experience.
 Problems can occur despite the most well-planned travel or to the most well-seasoned traveler.